 - Uncover the first dough ball.
 Transfer it to the working space lightly dusted with flour.
 Punch it gently to flatten it a bit.
 Then take the rolling pin and roll it out until it's about 10-12 inches (25 cm) in diameter.
 Repeat this with the other two balls.

 - You can leave the flattened dough balls on the working space or place each on a separate tray.
 Dab each with oil on both sides.
 Once more, cover with saran wrap and then a kitchen towel.
-Let them rest for the final 15 minutes in a warm space, longer if you can.
+Let them rest for the final 15 minutes in a warm space.

 Choosing a stretching method